Nearly Half of US 127 Accidents Linked to Young Drivers

-As young, inexperienced drivers are released from school for the summer and tend to stay out later than usual, the occurrence of teen-related accidents increases.
-In fact, drivers aged 16 and 17 years old are three times more likely than adults to get into a fatal car accident.
+Statistically speaking drivers aged 16 and 17 years old have the highest crash rates in Michigan and are three times more likely than adults to get into a fatal car accident.

 This had us thinking.
 What about Lansing teen drivers and the correlation of having an accident on the 127/496 interchange?

-A Glance At US 127 Accident, Statistically Speaking
+A Glance At US 127 Accidents: Young Driver Statistics

 Parents + Experience = the Best Teachers

-Drivers between the ages of 16 and 17 have the highest car accident rate of any other age range.
-According to the Centers for Disease Control and Prevention, an average of six teenagers die every day in our country from a car accident.
+According to the Centers for Disease Control and Prevention, an average of seven teenagers die every day in our country from a car accident.

 As a method to reduce the chances of a US 127 accident, or any accident in general, parents and experience are the most influential to a young person’s driving patterns.
 First, parents need to set a good example themselves.
 When teen drivers see road rage, speeding, tailgating, and other reckless driving habits, they are more likely to mimic those behaviors themselves.